aejsmith/kboot/documentation/guide/configuration.md

 Devices (hard disks, CD drives, etc) in KBoot are given a name that they can be referred to with.
 For hard disks, the name takes the form `hdX`, where X is the number of the drive, and partitions on the disk are named `hdX,Y`, where Y is the partition number.
+CDs are named `cdromX`, floppies `floppyX` and network boot servers `netX`.
 A list of all detected devices on a system can be obtained using the `lsdevice` command in the shell.

 In addition, where supported by the filesystem, devices can be referred to by UUID and by label.
 These should be used where possible, as device names are not always stable, they depend on the order the firmware presents them.
-UUIDs and labels can be used in place of a device string by using `uuid:...` and `label:...`, respectively.
+UUIDs and labels can be used in place of a device name by using `uuid:...` and `label:...`, respectively.

 An environment has a current device.
 This can be changed using the `device`